stefanpenner/ember-app-kit/guides/naming-conventions.md

 {% endraw %}
 {% endhighlight %}

 This is great.
-However, Ember App Kit is a Resolver and alleviates the issue of namespacing your objects (views, controllers, models, etc.).
+However, Ember App Kit utilizes a Resolver which alleviates the issue of namespacing your objects (views, controllers, models, etc.).
 The above example, as such, will not work.

 In EAK our view would be declared like so: